kinecosystem/kin-website-docs/docs/documentation/discovery-module-android.md

 1. In your root project, add a new package named *kindiscover*.
 2. In the kindiscover directory, create an activity *AccountInfoActivity* and declare it in your *manifest.xml*.
-3. **Important!** Make sure the activity is declared as exported - true.
+3. **Important!** Make sure the activity is declared as 'exported - true'.

 ```xml
 <application>